awsdocs/amazon-fsx-windows-user-guide/doc_source/migrate-dns-config.md

 1. Navigate to **File systems**, and choose the Windows file system that you want to associate your DNS aliases with\.

 1. On the **Network & security** tab, choose **Manage** for **DNS aliases** to open the **Manage DNS aliases** dialog box\.
-![\[FSx console Manage DNS aliases window, use this window for associating and disassociating DNS aliases with an Amazon FSx for Windows File Server file system.\]](http://docs.aws.amazon.com/fsx/latest/WindowsGuide/images/FSxW-manage-aliases.png)
+![\[FSx console Manage DNS aliases window, use this window for associating and disassociating DNS aliases with an FSx for Windows File Server file system.\]](http://docs.aws.amazon.com/fsx/latest/WindowsGuide/images/FSxW-manage-aliases.png)

 1. In the **Associate new aliases** box, enter the DNS aliases that you want to associate\.